cambridge-cares/TheWorldAvatar/Agents/FloodWarningAgent/README.md

 The `FloodWarningAgent` is an input agent which queries data from the UK [Environment Agency Real Time flood-monitoring API] and instantiates it according to the [OntoFlood] ontology in the [TheWorldAvatar] knowledge graph.

-The agent can be deployed 1) as "standalone" Docker container or 2) to a Docker stack spun up by the [Stack Manager].
+The agent is implemented as Docker container to be deployed to a Docker stack spun up by the [Stack Manager].

 <!--